What days and times do your renovation projects run?

 Can I bring a group to volunteer together on a project site?

-Yes, we accept groups of 12 people or less to serve together on a project site Tuesday-Saturday, but we would need to schedule your serve day at least three weeks in advance, ensuring that we can have the right task to fit your groups skill level, and that we have enough work to keep your group busy.
+Yes, we accept groups of around 15 people to serve together on a project site Tuesday-Saturday, but we would need to schedule your serve day at least three weeks in advance, ensuring that we can have the right task to fit your groups skill level, and that we have enough work to keep your group busy.
 To schedule a group serve day, contact us.

 Are there any opportunities to volunteer at night?